dadrian/dadrian.io/content/blog/posts/open-world-games-trends.md

   it's an ethos][ethos].
 [^3]: Halo 3 has entered the chat.
-[^4]: Remember, since a game can be neither AAA nor indie, these two lines will not add to the total line.
+[^4]: Remember, since a game can be neither AAA nor indie, these two lines will not sum to the total line.